maxloopinmok/weekly-report/38 - 2024 Monday April 22 to Sunday April 28.md

 - I briefly read parts of Friday's Straits Times and Business Times, and compiled them.

 ### Saturday (Apr 27) (bowels moving day, slept after 2am)
-- I read parts of Chapter 2 of the book "Basic AI: A Human Guide to Artificial Intelligence".
+- I read Chapter 2 "Defining AI: Understanding Terminology" of the book "Basic AI: A Human Guide to Artificial Intelligence".
 - I briefly read parts of Saturday's Straits Times and Business Times, and compiled them.
 - I watched today's news on Channel 5, CNA, and Money Mind.
 - I watched parts of these: